dennylslee/rock-paper-scissors-DeepRL/Readme.md

 ![pic3](https://github.com/dennylslee/rock-paper-scissors-DeepRL/blob/master/main_results_plot.png)

 The max Q value of action model is also plotted.
 It shows a nice convergenece over the length of game.
 Corresponding the Q-value is upsetted during the transition from one stage to another when the opponent changes its play strategy.
 During that time, reward is not received based given the previous policy's strategy and corresponding the Q-value suffered.
 However, the exploration allows new policy to be learned by building up new memories and the new winning counter-move bubbles back up to the top eventually and the winning rate recuperates.

+# Using LSTM as policy and tareget network

+As a second phase to this project, I have evolved the design to utilize a LSTM-based RNN in both the policy (action and tareget) networks.
+The architecture is rather brute force and illustrated below.
+The intuition is that LSTM should over time learn to perform better than a simple DNN given its inert ability to recognize sequential pattern.

+In general,  such change in architecture did not yield any significantly breakthrough in results (and to some degree, it is worse performing than a simple claissically trained static LSTM model).

+1) It did not perform well (meaning win-tie-lost rate are roughly 33%) when the opponent is 'PRNG'.
+The opponent is simply too high dimensions.
+2) Some testing was done aginst a simplier 12bit 'LFSR' which means the sequence repeats itself in 4,096 moves.
+- GRU vs LSTM were used with no apparent difference
+- most of the hyperparameters varied are (a) lookback length (b) inner LSTM unit size (b) experience reply batch size.
+- a flatten dense layer architecture versus a basic many-to-one LSTM architecture was tried with no apparent advantage (neither one improveds the performance)
+- seee a captured same results below.
+3)  Further testing was conduceted on a short (approx 30moves) self entered r-p-s sequence.
+Based on a fair size LSTM, a consistently higher win rate is observed.
+But this does not surpass the performance a classical (supervised learning) approach using a statically learned LSTM.

+All-in-all this LSTM architecture working within a DDQN structure is rather non-performing and better design is desirable.

 # Future Works